Organize Your Desktop Workspace for More Comfort with WindowSpace

 Resizing to the edge & maximize vertically:

-Aero Snap in Windows 7 is very convenient for the owners of widescreen monitors.
-WindowSpace v2.0 improves the original idea by adding some options and makes it more usable for the owners of really big monitors.
+The built-in Windows Aero Snap and WindowSpace’s Snap-To-Side features are convenient ways of window management.
+But WindowSpace goes even further!
+It improves the original idea by adding some options and makes it more usable for the owners of really big monitors.

-Currently this feature is called "Move window to one fourth of the screen when touching the corners (Snap-To-Corners)" (Settings -> Moving & Resizing page).
+You can turn on or off this feature in the Settings on the Moving & Resizing tab.
+The option is called “Move window to one fourth of the screen when touching the corners (Snap-To-Corners)”.

-By pressing Win + Arrow Keys, you can move the active window to the left - right and up - down.
-Pressing Win + Ctrl + Arrow Keys snaps the window instantly to any of the four edges of the desktop.
+By pressing Win + Ctrl + Arrow Keys, you can move the active window to the left - right and up - down.
 To change the width or height of the window, press Win + Alt + Arrow Keys several times until the desired window size is achieved.

 The “Always On Top” option is a real helper when you multitask in several applications.
 It lets you pin a window on top of the other window and work with them both simultaneously, without the need to jump from one window to another.